1vicxtr/Moon-v2/README.md

 Just as the moon has phases, front-end web development also evolves in different stages.
 That's why the name Moon fits perfectly.
 You don't need servers or external programs: everything you need is right here, in this folder.

+## How moon works

+> 1. Moon doesn't need servers or dependencies.
+> 2. The compiler (parser) written in C reads .mn files.
+> 3. .mn code is converted into JavaScript functions (output.js).
+> 4. Call the functions from index.js in HTML.

 ## Installation